snake-fan/KnowAct/docs/V1ProjectBreakdown.md

   - `POST /api/authoring/candidate-maps/{benchmark_domain}/{run_id}/promotion`
   - `GET /api/authoring/maps/{benchmark_domain}`
   - `GET /api/authoring/maps/{benchmark_domain}/{map_id}`
-- Do not add candidate-profile or candidate-map browsing list endpoints in the initial Phase 4 slice. `GET /api/authoring/benchmark-domains` is a narrow read-only discovery exception for workbench selectors: it lists existing safe domain ids without creating or mutating benchmark data.
-Add wider browsing surfaces after the functional workflow is exercised end to end.
+- Keep candidate-profile and candidate-map browsing surfaces read-only in the initial Phase 4 slice. `GET /api/authoring/benchmark-domains`, candidate-map run listing, and reviewed-map listing exist to support workbench selectors and inspection without creating or mutating benchmark data.
+Defer wider orchestration surfaces until the functional workflow is exercised end to end.
 - Do not add a one-shot orchestration endpoint in the initial Phase 4 slice.
 Callers explicitly sequence the narrow endpoints so profile-context editing, confirmation, candidate-map inspection, and promotion remain visible gates.
 - Authoring API boundary: profile-context candidates may be edited before confirmation; candidate maps may be inspected and either promoted unchanged or rejected, but not edited through a map `PUT` endpoint.
 - `POST /api/authoring/profile-context-candidates` accepts required `benchmark_domain` and `rough_description`, optional limited `domain_summary`, optional `run_id`, and request-level `client_provider`. `domain_summary` may be supplied inline in the initial slice but must not contain node or rubric details; a later domain manifest may replace this temporary input.